AudioNook/IT490-002/README.md

 - Jaylin Cabrera
 - Luanda Silva
 - John Pearson
-## To be merged tnto [Production](https://github.com/Carlomos7/IT490-002/tree/prod) branch upon refining and finalizing development changes
+## To be merged into [Production](https://github.com/Carlomos7/IT490-002/tree/prod) branch upon refining and finalizing development changes
 # Current File Structure
 - ## [lib](https://github.com/Carlomos7/IT490-002/tree/dev/lib) - Library folder of our functions and configurations
 - ## [partials](https://github.com/Carlomos7/IT490-002/tree/dev/partials) - Templates to be included across different pages